-For source reconstruction, we use standardized distributed methods including sLORETA \cite{pascual2002sloreta}, the sparsity-promoting SHAL1R \cite{lahtinen2024shalpr}, and spatiotemporal SKF \cite{lahtinen2024standardized} with classical Dipole Scanning (DS) \cite{fuchs-1998,neugebauer-etal-2022}.
+For source reconstruction, we use standardized distributed methods including sLORETA \cite{pascual2002sloreta}, the sparsity-promoting SHAL1R \cite{lahtinen2024shalpr}, and spatiotemporal SKF \cite{lahtinen2024standardized} with classical Dipole Scanning (DS) \cite{fuchs-1998,neugebauer-etal-2022}, from which well-established sLORETA and DS serve as benchmark methods.
 Because DS is observed to be sensitive mainly to the difference between forward and inverse models \cite{Lahtinen2023}, we omit it in Experiment II.
 SKF is omitted in Experiment II due to its dependence on the evolution model's agreement with the dynamics of time-dependent source activity.

-The motivation to display the depth-bias scatter plot for standardized methods comes from the theoretical result that the estimated source location should be unbiased, meaning that we obtain perfect agreement between the depth of the true source and the depth of the estimation \cite{Pascual2007sqrtm}.
-We assume that greater deviation from the perfect agreement indicates elevated ambiguity among sources, which is not desired.
+The motivation for displaying the depth-bias scatter plot for standardized methods stems from the theoretical result that the estimated source location should be unbiased, meaning we obtain perfect agreement between the true source depth and the estimated depth \cite{Pascual2007sqrtm}.
+We assume that greater deviation from the perfect agreement indicates elevated ambiguity among sources, which is undesirable.
 In EMD terms, a lower value indicates a smaller spread.
 The evolution of EMD, along with the depth of the true source, is also an important indicator.